sitesauce/cli/readme.md

 You can get the name of the currently authenticated user with `$ sitesauce user`.
 You can get the name of the currently connected team with `$ sitesauce team` and change the team you're currently connected to using `$ sitesauce switch`.

+If you want to log out, you can do so by running `$ sitesauce logout`.

 ## Configuring a project

 Projects associate Sitesauce sites and the directories on your machine that contain those sites.
 To associate a directory with a site, open that directory in your terminal and run `$ sitesauce init`.
 This will create a `.sitesauce.json` config file that you can add to your `.gitignore` if you don't want to commit (there's no sensitive information, so it shouldn't really matter).